I'm a Student - What Do I Have To Do?

 As a student contemplating an Honors Project, the most important thing you need to do is focus your energy on the completion of the project and second, pay very close attention to the Summary of Deadlines.

-Students must choose a project advisor.
+Students must choose an Honors project advisor.
 Often the advisor is chosen while a student is still trying to narrow down his/her topic.
 The advisor must be a member of the Lawrence faculty, full or part-time, tenure track or non-tenure track.
-The only faculty not eligible to be Honors Project advisors are Fellows and Visiting Professors although exceptions have been made.
+The only faculty not eligible to be Honors project advisors are Fellows and Visiting Professors although exceptions have been made.
 Contact Prof. Powell if you have any questions.

 Your Honors project advisor should be someone very familiar with your subject.
 This person must also be someone you are comfortable working closely with.
 It is a good idea to talk to many faculty about your proposed project.
 There may be a faculty member on campus with whom you are not familiar who is an expert in your field.

 Anyone who is planning to defend an Honors project is encouraged to contact Professor Antoinette Powell, Chair of the Committee on Honors (firstname.lastname@example.org) with any questions.

 - Statement of Intent